 Your Parent is Exhibiting Signs of Depression or Aggression

 Social isolation and ailing health can contribute to depression in seniors, so take note if your parent is sleeping excessively, consuming too much alcohol/pain medication, or no longer doing the things they love.
 Sudden bursts of anger or aggression are also common behavioral warning signs.
 While more serious cases may require the help of a psychiatric professional, mild cases of depression can often be eased with visits from a companion caregiver or home health aide.

 Caring for an aging loved one is mentally and physically taxing, particularly if your parent has been diagnosed with dementia, or requires assistance getting out of bed and walking.
 While most adult children want to help their parents as much as possible, if your own mental or physical health is suffering, or you find that you are unable to keep up with your responsibilities at home or work, it’s time to talk about home care options.

 The decision to hire a senior home care professional can bring up feelings of guilt for adult children, and is often met with reluctance from parents.
 However, it’s important to remember that hiring a home care professional doesn’t mean that you’re abandoning your parent, it just means you need supplemental support, and parents need to understand that home care services are not designed to take away their independence, but rather to give them the freedom to age in place.

 If you are considering home care for your parents, we invite you to learn more about Wesley Senior Solutions.
-We offer temporary and long-term in-home nursing care 24 hours a day, seven days a week, as well as non-medical companion care for seniors in Saratoga, Schenectady and Warren Counties.
+We offer temporary and long-term in-home nursing care 24 hours a day, seven days a week, as well as non-medical companion care for seniors in Saratoga Springs, Schenectady and Warren Counties.